Kremlin has ‘no information’ on missing Putin critic Alexey Navalny

 Russian opposition figure has been moved from penal colony and lawyers say they haven’t seen him since last week.

-The Kremlin has said it has “no information” about jailed Russian opposition leader Alexey Navalny, whose lawyers have not seen him since December 6.
+The Kremlin has said it has “no information” about jailed Russian opposition leader Alexey Navalny, whose lawyers have not seen since December 6.

 Prison authorities moved him from the penal colony where he was serving his sentence for multiple charges including extremism, but have not said where he was transferred to.